Women in science are living life by the numbers

 gay (in biology) A term relating to homosexuals — people who are sexually attracted to members of their own sex.

 gecko A small to medium sized reptile found in warm to equatorial regions of the world.
 Some 2,000 different species of this lizard exist, in a wide range of colors.
 These reptiles eat insects, worms and even the occasional small bird.
-But they are best known for being to climb slick surfaces, owing to special structures on the bottom surfaces of their feet.
+But they are best known for being able to climb slick surfaces, owing to special structures on the bottom surfaces of their feet.

 geological Adjective to describe things related to Earth’s physical structure and substance, its history and the processes that act on it.
 People who work in this field are known as geologists.